Stedi/starter-kit/postman-api-collections/README.md

 Mappings lets you map JSON documents from one schema to another, using [JSONata](https://docs.jsonata.org/overview.html) for its mapping expressions.

 In order to map JSON documents using the API, you need to create a mapping first.
 Click the button below to create a new example mapping in your Stedi account.
+This mapping will convert an EDI 850 document to Quickbooks, the usecase is described in more detail on [our blog](https://www.stedi.com/blog/complex-data-transformations-made-simple-with-mappings).

 <a href="https://terminal.stedi.com/mappings/import?mapping=https://raw.githubusercontent.com/Stedi/starter-kit/main/mappings-examples/jedi-850-to-quickbooks-online-estimate/mapping.json&amp;source_json=https://raw.githubusercontent.com/Stedi/starter-kit/main/mappings-examples/jedi-850-to-quickbooks-online-estimate/jedi-850.json&amp;target_json=https://raw.githubusercontent.com/Stedi/starter-kit/main/mappings-examples/jedi-850-to-quickbooks-online-estimate/quickbooks-online-estimate.json" style="display:flex;justify-content:center" target="\_blank"><picture><img alt="" src="https://stedi.com/images/blog/complex-data-transformations-made-simple-with-mappings/run_on_stedi.svg" style="width:200px"></picture></a>

 Once the mapping is created, replace the mapping ID in the API URL with your mapping ID.
 You can retrieve this ID from the Stedi terminal from the [mappings overview page](https://terminal.stedi.com/mappings).
+It should look similar to `01FTEJDXA6VW78H0Q39EH23VG5`.

 Finally, you can find the API documentation for the Mappings service [here](https://www.stedi.com/docs/api/mappings).

-### Formatting EDI files for EDI to JEDI requests
+### Formatting EDI files for EDI Core requests

-If you want to use your own EDI files with EDI Core, you need to follow an additional step.
+If you want to use your own EDI files with EDI Core (EDI to JEDI), you need to follow an additional step.

 Raw EDI files contain multiple whitespaces at the end of each line.
 We need to remove these newline characters (`\n`) before sending them in an API request to Stedi.